beckelmw/excerpts/how/new-excerpt.md

 ---
-title: Creating a new excerpt from a script
+title: Creating a new excerpt
 ---

 I've come up with a couple of ways to create new excerpt.
 Check them out below.